Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Preliminaries and Problem Formulation

 \section{Preliminaries and Problem Formulation}

-Medical time series typically exhibit multiple data levels, including subject, session, trial, and sample levels~\cite{wang2024contrast}.
-In medical time series collected for disease diagnosis tasks, each subject is usually assigned a data label, such as indicating the presence or absence of Alzheimer's disease.
-Multiple labels assigned to one subject are also possible if the subject has different diseases.
-Long sequences of time series(Trial/Session) data from each subject are often segmented into multiple shorter samples for deep learning tasks.
-Thus, each sample of medical time series generally includes a class label indicating the disease type and a subject ID specifying its origin subject.
-Given the ultimate goal of diagnosing whether a subject has a particular disease, experimental setups must be meticulously designed to align with real-world medical applications.
-Diverse experimental setups can yield significantly different results, potentially leading to erroneous conclusions.
-Here, we introduce two widely employed setups in medical time series classification and highlight their distinctions.
+\define{Disease Diagnosis with MedTS} Medical time series data typically exhibit multiple hierarchical levels, including subject, session, trial, and sample levels~\cite{wang2024contrast}.
+In disease diagnosis tasks using MedTS, each subject is usually assigned a single label, such as indicating the presence or absence of Alzheimer’s disease.
+However, multi-labeling may be necessary when a subject has co-occurring conditions~\cite{zhou2023semi}.
+Notably, a subject’s medical or physiological state remains relatively stable over time (or within short periods without significant change).
+For instance, a subject diagnosed with Alzheimer’s disease is expected to retain that diagnosis for many years.
+If the subject also has Parkinson’s disease, a multi-label learning approach is required, which essentially conducts classification tasks for each disease independently if they are not mutually exclusive.

+Since long sequences of time series data (e.g., trials or sessions) are often segmented into shorter samples for deep learning training, all samples from a single subject should ideally retain the same medical condition label.
+Thus, each MedTS sample typically includes a class label indicating a specific disease type and a subject ID indicating its original subject.
+Given the ultimate goal of diagnosing whether a subject has a particular disease, experimental setups must be carefully designed to reflect real-world clinical applications.
+Diverse setups can yield markedly different outcomes, potentially leading to misleading conclusions.
+Here, we introduce two widely used setups in MedTS classification and clarify their distinctions.
 Figure~\ref{fig:subject-dependent-independent} provides a simple illustration of these two setups.